sarim2000/trackeverything/README.md

 ## TODO (follow one by one)

-- [X] complete auth
+- [x] complete auth
-- [X] set up database for users\
+- [x] set up database for users\
 - [ ] set up database for books

 Update:

-1. create book db and user db
+1. created book db and user db
 2. established a relation between them, able to send data (confused about relations)
+3. Show sign up and sign in error feedback
-3. next steps figure out relationship between books and users
+4. next steps figure out relationship between books and users
+5. then profile page showing my books

 ### what